Frustrated with Data Caps? Find Out Which Providers Limit Your Data and Why

 Does HughesNet have data caps?

-Yes—while HughesNet has no hard data limits, each of its plans has a distinct data cap.
+While HughesNet has no hard data limits, each package is based on a distinct data cap.
 Within your data allowance, your internet speeds can reach as high as 25 Mbps.
-But after you reach the data cap, your speeds will slow to 1 Mbps–3 Mbps.
+But after you reach the data cap, your speeds will slow to around 1 Mbps–3 Mbps.

 What happens if I exceed my HughesNet data allowance?